Vaent/CardPeeGee/documentation/Design decisions - Gameplay flow.md

 When the scene is set up, phase 0 (Pre-game/player creation) will be loaded in GameState, which thereafter will always have exactly one phase loaded.

-The new `GamePhase` interface will ensure messages can be passed through in a consistent manner.
+The new `IGamePhase` interface will ensure messages can be passed through in a consistent manner.
 All phases will be notified of the following events:

 - Phase loaded in GameState (i.e. initialisation)
 - User interaction with the deck (mouse click or D key)